Maritime fur trade: Northwest Coast

-Negative effects of the coast trade on the native peoples of the Northwest included waves of epidemic disease, smallpox worst of all.
+Negative effects of the coast trade on the Native peoples of the Northwest included waves of epidemic disease, smallpox worst of all.
 Other health problems included the spread of alcoholism, tuberculosis, venereal diseases including syphilis, and sterility.
-The coast trade also promoted and enhanced the pre-existing system of native slavery and native slave trading.
+The coast trade also promoted and enhanced the pre-existing system of Native slavery and Native slave trading.
 The overall number of slaves increased, as did their distribution and exploitation.
-Despite these negative effects, the North West Coast natives were largely spared the additional effects that would have come had there been more permanent posts, political administration, missionizing, and colonization.
+Despite these negative effects, the Northwest Coast Natives were at first largely spared the additional effects that would have come had there been more permanent posts, political administration, missionizing, and colonization.
 The early traders were mostly seasonal visitors and the later HBC posts were few and small.
-Missionization and direct colonial rule over the coastal natives did not begin in earnest until the late 19th century.
-During the early 19th century, native culture not only survived but flourished.
+Missionization and direct colonial rule over the coastal Natives did not begin in earnest until the middle-to-late 19th century.
+During the early 19th century, Native culture not only survived but flourished.

-The maritime trade also brought changes to the natives' traditional seasonal migration patterns and settlement locations.
+The maritime trade also brought changes to the Natives' traditional seasonal migration patterns and settlement locations.
 The coastal people were "cosmopolitanized", that is, they were incorporated into a global market economy.
-At first their main export was furs, later supplemented and replaced by salmon, lumber, and artwork.
-By the late 19th century the North West Coast was famous for its arts and crafts, especially large works like totem poles, causing a flourishing of indigenous art.
-The natives imported many western goods and soon became dependent on many, such as firearms and metal tools.
+At first, their main export was furs, later supplemented and replaced by salmon, lumber, and artwork.
+By the late 19th century the Northwest Coast was famous for its distinctive arts and crafts, especially large works like totem poles.
+The Natives imported many Western goods and soon became dependent on many, such as firearms and metal tools.
 Textiles became a vital trade item during the early maritime fur trade era.
-The value of furs caused a shift in native dress from furs to textiles, which was reinforced by the general depletion of fur animals.
+The value of furs caused a shift in Native dress from furs to textiles, which was reinforced by the general depletion of fur animals.
 Firearms had both positive and negative effects.
 They made hunting much more efficient but also made warfare much more deadly.

+After the early 19th century, Indigenous cultures on the coast suffered under increasing colonization, colonial rule, land seizure, forced relocations, missionization, ethnic cleansing, and major population loss from repeated epidemics.
+The 1862 Pacific Northwest smallpox epidemic was especially devastating to Indigenous population, culture, and sovereignty.
+At the time and still today First Nations such as the Tsilhqotʼin say the colonial government deliberately spread smallpox with the aim of ending Indigenous land rights and Indigenous rights.

 Russian America

-The Russians, unlike the British and Americans, endeavoured to convert the natives to Christianity.
+The Russians, unlike the British and Americans, endeavoured to convert the Natives to Christianity.
 Many Aleuts joined the Russian Orthodox Church.
-Russian missionaries founded a number of churches for the natives, such as the Church of the Holy Ascension in Unalaska.
+Russian missionaries founded several churches for the Natives, such as the Church of the Holy Ascension in Unalaska.
 A notable Russian missionary was Saint Innocent of Alaska.
 For his work as a missionary, bishop, and later archbishop in Alaska and the Russian Far East he was canonized.
 One of the earliest Christian martyrs in North America was Saint Peter the Aleut.
 Other important Russian missionaries include Herman of Alaska and Joasaph Bolotov.